 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 Brands with equal overall satisfaction ratings are listed in alphabetical order.

-Canstar Blue research finalised in February 2016, published in March 2016.
+Canstar Blue research finalised in March 2017, published in April 2017.

 See our Ratings Methodology.